(Sittin' On) The Dock of the Bay: Legacy

 Redding's body of work at the time of his death was immense, including a backlog of archived recordings as well as those created in November and December 1967, just before his death.
 In mid-1968, Stax Records severed its distribution contract with Atlantic Records, which retained the label's back catalog and the rights to the unreleased Otis Redding masters.
 Through its Atco subsidiary (Atco had distributed Otis Redding's releases from Stax's Volt label), Atlantic issued three more albums of new Redding material, one live album, and eight singles between 1968 and 1970.
 Reprise Records issued a live album featuring Redding and Jimi Hendrix at the Monterey Pop Festival.
 Both studio albums and anthologies sold well in America and abroad.
 Redding was especially successful in the United Kingdom, where The Dock of the Bay went to number one, becoming the first posthumous album to reach the top spot there.

 In 1999, BMI named the song as the sixth-most performed song of the twentieth century, with about six million performances.
 Rolling Stone ranked The Dock of the Bay number 161 on its 500 Greatest Albums of All Time, the third of five Redding albums on the list. "(Sittin' On) The Dock of the Bay" was ranked twenty-sixth on Rolling Stone's 500 Greatest Songs of All Time, the second-highest of four Redding songs on the list, after "Respect" (in this case the version recorded by Aretha Franklin).

 Jim Morrison made reference to "Dock of the Bay" in the Doors' song "Runnin' Blue", written by Robby Krieger, from their 1969 album The Soft Parade.
 Morrison sings an a capella intro for the song, singing directly about Otis Redding.
 "Poor Otis dead and gone, left me here to sing his song, pretty little girl with a red dress on, poor Otis dead and gone."
-And during the verse, the lyrics "Got to find a dock and a bay" appear more than once; as well as several other references to Redding's song.
+During the verse, the lyrics "Got to find a dock and a bay" are heard more than once, as well as several other references to Redding's song.

-In 2013, Redding’s son, Otis Redding III performed the song at a ribbon cutting ceremony for the Brannan Street Wharf on the Embarcadero in the South Beach neighborhood in San Francisco.
-The lyrics to the song are embronzed there on a plaque.
-That has led to confusion for some to believe Redding actually wrote the song there, especially since the lyrics reference the “Frisco Bay”.
-In actuality, the song was written 10 miles north up in Sausalito, as Redding was watching the “ships come in” on the Richardson Bay.
+In 2013, Redding's son Otis Redding III performed the song at a ribbon-cutting ceremony for the Brannan Street Wharf on the Embarcadero in San Francisco's South Beach neighborhood.
+The song's lyrics are emblazoned there on a plaque, leading some to believe Redding wrote the song there (especially as the lyrics reference the "Frisco Bay").
+It was actually written ten miles farther north, in Sausalito, as Redding watched "the ships come in" on Richardson Bay.